Do you want to explore Mexico, or even another country's culture but can’t travel there yet?

 At least three times a week I have 60-90 minute Spanish/English language exchange sessions with people who live in Pamplona, Seville, Valencia and Madrid, Spain.

-During these exchanges, I learn more about their country and their beliefs than I ever did on any of my three trips my trips there, where I was lucky if I even shared a meal with a Spaniard.
+During these exchanges, I learn more about their country and their beliefs than I ever did on any of my three trips my trips to Spain, where I was lucky if I even shared a meal with a Spaniard.
 Some weeks I speak more Spanish with them online than I do living in Mexico.

 That more people don’t take advantage of the wonderful relationships you can establish via Skype language exchange websites astounds me.